deepur126/formflask/README.md

 # formflask
 Sample program on Python flask for modifying employee details in database

+pip install -m venv myenv

-check if your system meets requirements.txt
+check if your system meets requirements.txt if not then python -r requirements.txt

 Inside path run "myenv\Scripts\activate" in terminal